AarnoStormborn/AarnoStormborn/README.md

 👨‍💻 I am currently
 * A student of Data Science at NMIMS Mumbai
-* A Python Development intern at Genius Vision Digital
+* A Data Science Intern at Dun & Bradstreet India

 🔭 I’m currently working on
-* Web Application development with Python - Django
+* Data Analytics with Apache Spark in Python & SQL
 * Computer Vision - Model Building and Deployment
-* Frontend Development with ReactJS
+* Business & Corporate Finance and Analytics
-* Generative Adversarial Networks (Research Paper)
+* Graph Neural Networks

 🌱 I’m currently learning
 * Implementation of Machine Learning in Business problems